dhudsmith/manifold_learning/README.md

 ### Running jupyter notebooks
 Run your jupyter notebook server by navigating into the `manifold_learning` and executing the command below.
 ```
-sh ./run_jupyter.sh
+sh run_docker_jupyter.sh
 ```
-This script internally spins up docker and hosts a jupyter notebook server which you can access via your browser.
+This script internally spins up docker and hosts a jupyter notebook server which you can access via your browser at http://localhost:8888.
+Copy and paste the token from the command line output.

-Navigate to http://localhost:8888 in your browswer.
-The token is `manifold`.

 You can learn the basics of jupyter notebooks here: https://realpython.com/jupyter-notebook-introduction/.
-Use `shift+enter` to execute cell.
+Use `shift+enter` to execute a cell.